 - Eliz Kirk, Associate University Librarian for Scholarly Resources, Harvard Library

 - Virginia Hunt, Associate University Archivist for Collection Development and Records Management Services, Harvard University Archives

-Professional Development Standing Committee
+Professional Development Standing Committee ~ currently on hold

 Purpose: To support a robust professional development network in a learning organization for library staff to achieve the strategic initiatives and the mission of the Harvard Library.